alphaveneno/python-scripts/README.md

 12. The issues causing some annoying yet benign warnings e.g; "dbm module cannot be installed" have been investigated by me with my appraisal echoed to the screen.

-13. The uninstall script also selectively removes python scripts created by the deleted python version
+13. The uninstall script now selectively removes python scripts and virtual environments created by the deleted python version.
+Note: I only tested this with virtual environments created with 'venv'.

 14. Description of the testing environments and conditions is found at the top of the scripts